JimLynx/CI-MS1-Explore-Ireland/README.md

 > - Used Git for version control.
 > - Branches were created to work on side projects to incorporate later.
-> - The branches were then merged with the master branch.
+> - The branches were then merged with the master branch after any conflicts were addressed.

 ---